 }

-Time to test the spring mail sending program code.
-I am sending two messages from test code.
-One is instantiated and composed in test class itself, and another one is pre-configured message from applicationContext.xml file.
+Time to test the spring mail sender program code.
+I am sending two messages from the test code.
+One is instantiated and composed in the test class itself, and the other is a pre-configured message from applicationContext.xml file.

 import org.springframework.context.ApplicationContext;